FG moves to deepen Lekki channel beyond 16.5m, targets 19m

 By Godwin Oritse

-The Federal Government has approved maintenance dredging of the $1.5 billion Lekki Deep Seaport channel, increasing its depth from 16.5 metres to 17 metres initially, with a long-term target of 19 metres.
+The Federal Government has approved maintenance dredging of the $1.5 billion Lekki Deep Seaport channel, initially increasing its depth from 16.5 meters to 17 meters, with a long-term target of 19 meters.

-According to Abubakar Dantsoho, “The rise in throughput volume at Lekki Port is exciting to us.
+Abubakar Dantsoho states, “The rise in throughput volume at Lekki Port is exciting.

 “Lekki’s capacity to berth super post-panamax vessels and deliver rapid cargo and vessel turnaround positions is a game-changer for Nigeria’s export competitiveness, particularly for agro-allied products, as the African Continental Free Trade Area (AfCFTA) gains traction.